kargun/v86/Readme.md

 - libc6-dev-i386-cross -> libc6-dev-arm64-cross
 - libc6-dev-i386 -> libc6-dev

+## Touch interaction modifications to MouseAdapter

+Simulated mouse clicks with delays (using `setTimeout`) have been introduced in the touch events handler to address the following issues:

+1. In the original implementation, a left button mouse click is not released as expected when the touch ends.
+This has various consequences but the most problematic is that text input is blocked while the mouse button is down.
+2. Use long press to drag and drop (move windows, icons, etc.) and for text selection.
+3. Make it possible to move the mouse pointer away from a target without clicking it.

 # Original Readme

 [![Join the chat at https://gitter.im/copy/v86](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/copy/v86) or #v86 on [irc.libera.chat](https://libera.chat/)